Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/README.md

 The detailed project description can be found in my report (Link wait to be upolad).

 > The system can be trained on PyTorch and TensorFlow, and for both platforms, the source code of Faster-RCNN ares included.
-Some issues remained unsolved during the experiment on my M1 macs with [TensorFlow object detection environments](https://github.com/tensorflow/io/issues/1625), so PyTorch was used for the main results.
+Some issues remained unsolved during the experiment on my M1 macs with [TensorFlow object detection environments](https://github.com/tensorflow/io/issues/1625), so PyTorch was used for the primary results production.

 ## System Overview